 Every director of a department shall report in writing to the CFO annually on all fixed assets controlled or used by the department concerned which the director wishes to dispose of by public auction or public tender within the period up to 30 June of the next financial year.
-The CFO shall thereafter consolidate the requests received from the various departments, and shall promptly report such consolidated information to the Disposal Committee prior to being reported to the Council or the Municipal Manager (by 30 April of the financial year), as the case may be, recommending the process of disposal to be adopted.
+The CFO will consolidate departmental requests and report to the Disposal Committee before reporting to the Council or Municipal Manager by 30 April, recommending the disposal process.